angelosanramon/ansible-roles/haproxy/README.md

 ### Haproxy
-Ansible playbook to setup HAProxy server.
+Ansible role to setup HAProxy server.

 ### Requirements:
 * Ansible needs to be installed on the host running this playbook.
 Tested on version 2.9.11.